QChASM/AaronTools-docs/README.md

 You make also need to run `sphinx-quickstart` to create the `make` script.
 Ensure you separate source from build during the quickstart.

+Modify/add files in the source directory and then rebuild the HTML with:
 ```sh
 make html
 ```
+Once changes are pushed to GitHub, readthedocs should automatically build the new docs!

 ## Documenting Things
 Read a sphinx tutorial.
 Basically, the files people modify are all in the source directory.
 Autodoc automatically adds docstrings if you ask it to.